MohnLab/V-Xtractor/README.md

  - Automated tests		make check
  - Automated install		make install

 Precompiled binaries are available for some operating systems.
-Tdshey can be found in the "binaries/" directory after the unpacking the tarball.
+They can be found in the "binaries/" directory after the unpacking the tarball.
 Installing the package takes nothing more than moving these binaries wherever you want them (e.g. /usr/local/bin).

 ## Running V-Xtractor